Optimization & Distance to Curves

 \[D = \sqrt{(x - 3)^2 + (x^2 - 1)^2}\]

-The square root in the distance formula makes the derivative messy.
-Here’s the key insight: \(D\) is smallest exactly when \(D^2\) is smallest (since \(D \geq 0\) and squaring preserves order for non-negative numbers).
+The square root in the distance formula complicates differentiation.
+The key observation is that \(D\) is minimized exactly when \(D^2\) is minimized (since \(D \geq 0\) and squaring preserves order for non-negative numbers).

 \[D^2 = (x - 3)^2 + (x^2 - 1)^2\]

-No square root means a much cleaner derivative!
+Eliminating the square root yields a much cleaner derivative.

 Since distance is always non-negative, the value of \(x\) that minimizes the distance \(D\) is the same value that minimizes \(D^2\).
 Working with \(D^2\) gets rid of the square root and makes the derivative much easier to compute.